 Binge drinking, having five or more drinks in a row, is common in around thirty percent of students.
 In a recent survey, nearly ten percent of respondents reported extreme binge drinking—ten or more drinks in a row—within the past two weeks.
 The consequences of drinking to excess affect students, families, and communities.
 Each year, around 1,500 college students die from alcohol-related injuries and accidents.
-Alcohol use also increase the rates of physical and sexual assault.
+Alcohol use also increases the rates of physical and sexual assault.
 Alcohol misuse impacts academics as well.
-About a quarter of students miss class or get behind or schoolwork due to drinking.
+About a quarter of students miss class or get behind on schoolwork due to drinking.

 Recreational Marijuana Use